SUMMARY AND ANALYSIS 0F THE 2018 CFI INVESTIGATION OF THE SAGAN SIGNAL

-In what is likely to go down in the history of science as a landmark study, in 2018, the Center for Inquiry conducted a ten month long investigation of the Newton Bible Code.
+In what is likely to go down in the history of science as a landmark study, in 2018, the Center for Inquiry conducted a ten month long investigation of the Sagan Signal.
 Certified in writing by CFI Challenge Coordinator, Dr. Lou Hillman, and CFI West Executive Director, James Underdown, this is, by far, the most rigorous and comprehensive analysis of the data yet conducted.
 The stunning result is the first corroboration of a theory of ancient alienism ever issued by a mainstream scientific agency.

 Though internal records of the CFI investigation are being kept confidential, in a series of personal emails exchanged between CFI staff and myself, critical details on how CFI went about its work came to light.
 This is explosive inside information that appears to have been sent to me without either the knowledge or the consent of Center for Inquiry President and CEO, Robyn Blumner, or Committee for Skeptical Inquiry Executive Director, Barry Karr.
 How these two skeptic leaders will react to these disclosures is anyone’s guess.
 Will they take ownership of an investigation conducted within their ranks and under their governance, or will they equivocate?
 Time will tell.